Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Introduction

 \no $\pi^0$--$\eta$ mixing occurs in the kinetic part of the effective action as an isospin breaking effect, inversely proportional to the difference of light quark masses $m_d-m_u$.
 If the $\pi^0$--$\eta$ mixing is neglected, the only two terms contributing to the renormalization of the kinetic part are the ones proportional to the LECs $L_4$ and $L_5$.
-Here the constant $L_4$ is expected to be small due to its suppression in the limit of large number of colours \cite{Ecker:1988te}, but if it is indeed the case is still unknown \cite{Bijnens:2014lea}.

-As can be seen, the sector of decay constants in the isospin limit can be viewed as the simplest self-contained subsystem of the theory, only involving two LECs at the leading order ($F_0$, $B_0$) and the two at the next-to-leading order ($L_4$, $L_5$).
+As can be seen, the sector of decay constants in the isospin limit can be viewed as the simplest self-contained subsystem of the theory, only involving two LECs at the leading order ($F_0$, $B_0$) and two at the next-to-leading order ($L_4$, $L_5$).
+Quite intriguingly, none of these four constants is known with very high certainty.
+As will be shown in more detail in what follows, at leading order a significant suppression of the order parameters, compared to the two-flavour values, is still possible or even probable, given the recent results from phenomenology \cite{Bijnens:2014lea} and lattice QCD \cite{FLAG:2021npn}.
+At next-to-leading order, the constant $L_4^r$ is expected to be small due to its suppression in the limit of large number of colours \cite{Ecker:1988te}, but if it is indeed the case is still unknown \cite{Bijnens:2014lea}.
+Depending on the above, the value of $L_5^r$ can also vary widely \cite{Bijnens:2014lea,FLAG:2019iem}.

 The motivation of our work is to investigate this segment of $\chi$PT by Bayesian statistical methods, the question being how much can be told about the low-energy coupling constants just by restricting ourselves to this sector.
 We do not neglect the higher orders, but treat them as a source of statistical uncertainty, thus avoiding the large number of LECs appearing at next-to-next-leading order (NNLO) \cite{Amoros:1999dp}.
 The framework of 'resummed' $\chi$PT \cite{DescotesGenon:2003cg} is very well suited for such an approach.